dyninst/dyninst/docs/dyninstAPI/public/BPatch_basicBlockLoop.h.rst

   .. cpp:function:: bool containsAddress(unsigned long addr)

-    Return true if addr is contained within any of the basic blocks that compose this loop, excluding the block of any of its sub-loops.
+    Checks if addr is contained within any of the basic blocks that compose this loop, excluding the block of any of its sub-loops.

   .. cpp:function:: bool containsAddressInclusive(unsigned long addr)

-    Return true if addr is contained within any of the basic blocks that compose this loop, or in the blocks of any of its sub-loops.
+    Checks if addr is contained within any of the basic blocks that compose this loop, or in the blocks of any of its sub-loops.

   .. cpp:function:: int getBackEdges(std::vector<BPatch_edge *> &edges)